 The university reserves the right to enter and search student rooms but in all cases tries to respect the privacy of students.
-Rooms will be entered only with probable cause, and searches are made (very rarely) in cases relating t health or safety.
-In the case of entry and searches, every effort is made t have the resident present.
-The university may also enter rooms for maintenance purposes, or occasionally, on matter relating to the comfort or safety of others, for example, to close a window, turn down a stereo, or to conduct a health and safety inspection, etc. Staff will look under the blankets or towels if they have reason to believe they are being used to hide prohibited items such as a microwave or animal cage.
+Rooms will be entered only with probable cause, and searches are made (very rarely) in cases relating to health or safety.
+Semesterly ‘Health & Safety’ checks will be conducted but students will always be notified in advance.
+In the case of entry and searches, every effort is made to have the resident present.
+The university may also enter rooms for maintenance purposes, or occasionally, on matters relating to the comfort or safety of others, for example, to close a window or to conduct a health and safety inspection, etc. Staff will also look under cabinets to inspect pipes and drains for leaks.

-By law the university is required to conduct fire drills once a month in all residence halls.
+By law the university is required to conduct fire drills a minimum of once per semester in all residence halls.
 It is a serious violation of university policy not to immediately leave the building when an alarm sounds.
 It is also against the law and could result in your suspension from the university.

 Fire Procedures – In the event of an actual fire or upon hearing the alarm, all building occupants must follow these procedures:

-3) Feel the door.
+- Feel the door.
 If it is hot, do not open it.
 Put a towel under the door to block smoke and open your window.
 Call for help.
-DO NOT JUMP.
+DO NOT JUMP out of your window.

-6) If the hallway is NOT hot, and is clear, close your door and proceed to nearest exit and evacuate building as quickly as possible.
+- If the hallway is NOT hot, and is clear, close your door and proceed to the nearest exit and evacuate the building as quickly as possible.
 There is an evacuation plan on the back of your room/suite entrance door.
 Take a moment to read and become familiar with this plan.
 DO NOT TRY TO USE THE ELEVATORS.

-9) If you are unsure as to whether or not your exit is blocked, proceed with Step 3.
+- If you are unsure as to whether or not your exit is blocked, proceed to Step 3.

-11) FAILURE TO EVACUATE THE BUILDING IMMEDIATELY WILL RESULT IN SERVER DISCIPLIANRY ACTION.
+- FAILURE TO EVACUATE THE BUILDING IMMEDIATELY WILL RESULT IN DISCIPLINARY ACTION.

-For your own safety, be sure you know the location of the fire alarm and extinguishers in your building.
+For your own safety, be sure you know the location of the fire alarm, extinguishers, and evacuation location for your building.
 Misuse of the fire equipment will not be tolerated and violators will be severely sanctioned.